lvgl/lvgl/docs/overview/indev.md

 To prevent passing the gesture event to the parent from an obejct use `lv_obj_clear_flag(obj, LV_OBJ_FLAG_GESTURE_BUBBLE)`.

+Note that, gestures are not triggered if an object is being scrolled.

 ## Keypad and encoder

 You can fully control the user interface without a touchpad or mouse by using a keypad or encoder(s).
 It works similar to the *TAB* key on the PC to select an element in an application or a web page.